z7z8th/lua-resty-console/README.md

 ## Synopsis

-`Resty Console` consists of 2 parts - server side and client.
-This separation allows us to both enjoy all the goodies of readline and keep footprints on the server minimium.
+`resty-console` consists of 2 parts - backend and client.
+This separation allows you to enjoy all the goodies of readline without messing with the TTY thing in nginx process.

+The client talks to the backend using [REdis Serialization Protocol](https://redis.io/topics/protocol) which is simple and efficient.
+Actually this design makes the client a universal REPL client with all the beloved readline features, as long as the implementation of a backend conforms to the protocol.

-### Server Side
+### Backend
 Add the following snippet into your nignx configuration
 ```
 lua_shared_dict mycache 128M;   # for demo only